avaneev/biteopt/README.md

 undesired outliers that rely on unstable parameter values (if such parameters are used in a real-world system that has a certain parameter value precision, a system may leave the "rogue" optimal regime easily).

+When the problem field requires one to locate such "rogue optimums", the best approach is to use a magnitudes larger attempt budget (a so called "parallel retry" approach).

 To a small degree, this method is immune to noise in the objective function.
 While this method was designed to be applied to continuous functions, it is